This piece was originally published in November 2016, and was updated on October 25, 2022.

-Read on for a short answer to the ‘what is a mortgage’ question, as well as some further infomation about how a mortgage works.
+Read on for a short answer to the ‘what is a mortgage’ question, as well as some further information about how a mortgage works.

 What is a mortgage?

-A mortgage is a loan used to purchase property, like a house.
+A mortgage is a loan used to purchase property, like when buying a house, for example.
 Mortgages are normally taken out by individuals, who borrow money from mortgage providers like banks and credit unions.
 Mortgages are generally the largest loan that people will take out in their entire lives, and most take decades to pay back.
 Mortgages range in size from $10,000 up to many millions of dollars.
-As of 2016, the median mortgage debt for Canadian families was around $180,000 (Source: Statistics Canada).
+By the end of 2021, the average value of new mortgages was roughly $372,000.

 Mortgages are what’s known as secured loans.
 A secured loan has some sort of asset that can be used to pay back the loan if the borrower can’t.
 In the case of a mortgage, that asset is the property that’s been purchased.
 Because there is less risk in a secured loan, they generally have much lower interest rates.
 As a result, mortgages have some of the lowest interest rates of any type of credit, certainly much lower than credit cards or personal loans.